 - They have a metabolic condition

 As always, talk to your child’s doctor before adding any protein powders or supplements to their diet.
+They can review your child's growth curve and determine where the deficiencies may lie.

 Risks of Giving Protein Powder to Kids